ha2398/radix-tree/README.md

 The test program receives as arguments the following values:

-./test -r RANGE -k KEYS -l LOOKUPS - t TESTS -t THREADS -i IMPLEMENTATION
+./test -r RANGE -k KEYS -l LOOKUPS - t TESTS -p THREADS -i IMPLEMENTATION

 RANGE -> Maximum number of tracked bits and radix to use in order to generate random trees in the tests.

 KEYS -> Number of keys to be inserted in the trees for each test instance.
 The test program will insert in the trees all keys on the interval [0, KEYS]

 LOOKUPS -> Number of lookups to perform on the tree.
-These numbers are randomly generated.
+The keys to search on the tree are randomly generated.

 TESTS -> Number of test instances per program execution.

-THREADS -> Maximum Number of threads to perform the tests.
+THREADS -> Number of threads performing lookups concurrently.

 IMPLEMENTATION -> Selects which implementation to test, among the ones described above.